Follow the Tunnel to Lake Michigan Glory at Tunnel Park

 Set apart from the beach, Tunnel Park also has a fun playground.

 - Horseshoe pit

 - Modern restrooms

 Like a dune climb with panoramic views of Lake Michigan.
 Or the sandy beaches.

 Part of the Ottawa County parks system, Tunnel Park is a favorite for families.
-There’s a clean beach, bathrooms, playground for kids, and lots of picnicking areas.
+There’s a clean beach, modern bathrooms, playground for kids, and lots of picnicking areas.